zordius/webtasks/README.md

 Webtask is extended from <a href="https://github.com/zordius/subtask.js">subtask</a> with <a href="#context-api">Context API</a> .
 Webtasks are automatic singleton per-request, developers do not need to worry about api optimization or task sequence.

-For example, to deliver a article page for login user brings this task depdency:
+For example, to deliver an article page for login user brings this task depdency:

 ```
 [checkLogin] -> [getArticle] -> [setPageTitle] -> [composeModules]